Lost Boy Larry: Signal lost

-A KC-135 Stratotanker from Offutt Air Force Base, outfitted with special radio direction finders, did a flyby of New Mexico to listen for Larry's signal across the citizens band on Saturday, August 11.
-The aircraft was unable to hone in on it due to CB being particularly busy that day.
-Another plane searched for the overturned truck through aerial infrared photography; one photograph suggested the shape of a truck on ground, but this turned out to be another water tank.
+A KC-135 Stratotanker from Offutt Air Force Base outfitted with special radio direction finders, did a flyby of New Mexico to listen for Larry's signal across the citizen's band on Saturday, August 11.
+The aircraft was unable to home in on it due to CB being particularly busy that day.
+Another plane searched for the overturned truck through aerial infrared photography; one photograph suggested the shape of a truck on the ground, but this turned out to be another water tank.
 On Sunday, August 12, the State Police were able to rule out several of the later Larry transmissions as fraudsters, including the voice of "David", who turned out to be a boy in Phoenix playing on his walkie-talkie.
 Five days into the operation, the searchers had to accept the possibility of Larry having died from exposure or dehydration, should the initial broadcast have been a legitimate cry for help.
 With all leads exhausted, the search was called off Sunday night.
 Vigil explained to reporters that night that the three search teams had not "come up with any real definite information to establish that the situation is valid".
-"We have not come up with any information that is definite enough to say that there actually is someone out there and where this person might be", Vigil also said.
+"We have not come up with any information that is definite enough to say that there is someone out there and where this person might be", Vigil also said.
 Four directional finders were left operating in central New Mexico over the following weeks in case Larry broadcast again, allowing his location to be more easily pinpointed.

 Larry Zmudzinski, a 12-year-old boy from Toledo, Ohio, who had gone missing along with his family in July 1973, was added to the list of possible leads to the identity of the Larry heard in New Mexico.
 A nationwide bulletin was issued on August 25, 1973, by Santa Fe Deputy Police Chief William J. Bullock.
 This Larry was the eldest child of the Lawrence Zmudzinski family.
 Lawrence's younger brother Louis informed Bullock by phone that the family had gone missing during a move from Ohio to Washington State and were last heard from on July 4.
 Larry Zmudzinski was crossed off the list of leads two days later, when he and his family were found alive and well at a campsite fourteen miles outside Wenatchee, Washington.